 Many VOCs can also cause non-cancer health effects.
 Additional information about the various health effects associated with the specific air toxics can be found on the Air Chemicals website (https://oehha.ca.gov/air/chemicals) developed by the Office of Environmental Health Hazard Assessment.
-For non-cancer health outcomes, OEHHA has developed acute and chronic Reference Exposure Levels (RELs).
-RELs are concentrations in the air below which adverse health effects are not likely to occur.
-Acute RELs refer to short-term exposures, generally of one-hour duration.
-Chronic RELs refer to long-term exposures of several years.
-OEHHA has also established eight-hour RELs for several substances.
-The ratio of ambient concentration to the appropriate REL can be used to calculate a Hazard Index (HI).
+For non-cancer health outcomes, OEHHA has developed acute and chronic Reference Exposure Levels (RELs). -RELs are concentrations in the air below which adverse health effects are not likely to occur.
+Acute RELs refer to short-term exposures, generally of one-hour duration. -Chronic RELs refer to long-term exposures of several years.
+OEHHA has also established eight-hour RELs for several substances. -The ratio of ambient concentration to the appropriate REL can be used to calculate a Hazard Index (HI).
+The HI is calculated separately for each target organ system.
+An HI that is less than one indicates that the air toxics levels are not expected to cause such health effects.
+An HI greater than one does not mean that such health effects are expected, but rather that the likelihood of experiencing adverse health effects increases.
+Although the likelihood of experiencing an adverse non-cancer health effect may not scale linearly with the HI, a larger HI would generally indicate a greater likelihood of experiencing those health effects in the exposed population.
 A Hazard Index of less than one would not be expected to result in adverse effects (Dodge et al. 2015).